 “That young lady has a talent for describing the involvements of feelings and characters of ordinary life which is to me the most wonderful I ever met with.“

-King George IV actually requested that one novel could be dedicated to him.
-Emma is therefore dedicated to the King, even though Jane did not maintain any liking towards the King.
+King George IV actually requested for one novel to be dedicated to him.
+Emma is therefore dedicated to the King, even though Jane did not maintain any particular liking towards the King.

-Not all were favourable to Jane.
+Not all were favourable to Jane Austern.
 The literary critic and wit Mark Twain said:

 “Jane Austen?
 Why, I go so far as to say that any library is a good library that does not contain a volume by Jane Austen.
 Even if it contains no other book.“